Operator

 | License | Apache 2.0 (open source) | Commercial (BYOC — data stays in your cloud) |

 CloudNativePG (CNPG) is a CNCF sandbox open-source Kubernetes operator for PostgreSQL created by EDB.
 It handles HA clustering, streaming replication, automated failover, and WAL-based backups.
-Teams look for alternatives when they need capabilities CNPG doesn't provide: instant database cloning for dev/test environments, Git-style branching for CI/CD pipelines, developer self-service workflows, or organization-wide RBAC that goes beyond Kubernetes namespace-level access control.
+Teams look for alternatives when they need capabilities CNPG doesn't provide: copy-on-write database cloning for dev/test environments, Git-style branching for CI/CD pipelines, developer self-service workflows, or organization-wide RBAC that goes beyond Kubernetes namespace-level access control.

 CloudNativePG requires significant Kubernetes expertise: you need to understand CRDs, storage classes, PersistentVolumeClaims, networking (Services, DNS), RBAC policies, and pod disruption budgets to run it well in production.
 Most teams need a dedicated platform engineer or SRE managing the operator.
 Vela's BYOC model deploys a control plane into your Kubernetes cluster that abstracts away this complexity — developers get self-service database environments without needing K8s knowledge.

-If you need developer workflows (branching, instant cloning, self-service) on top of PostgreSQL in your own infrastructure: (1) Vela BYOC — adds copy-on-write database cloning, Git-style branching, and org-wide RBAC as a managed control plane in your cloud; (2) Neon OSS — self-hostable serverless Postgres with copy-on-write branching, but complex to operate; (3) Supabase OSS — full-stack backend with Postgres, requires managing 7+ services.
+If you need developer workflows (branching, copy-on-write cloning, self-service) on top of PostgreSQL in your own infrastructure: (1) Vela BYOC — adds copy-on-write database cloning, Git-style branching, and org-wide RBAC as a managed control plane in your cloud; (2) Neon OSS — self-hostable serverless Postgres with copy-on-write branching, but complex to operate; (3) Supabase OSS — full-stack backend with Postgres, requires managing 7+ services.
 If you just need production HA Postgres without the developer layer, CNPG, Zalando, or Crunchy PGO are all viable.

 CNPG is suitable for enterprise teams with strong platform engineering, but it has gaps for enterprise governance: no org-wide RBAC beyond Kubernetes namespace isolation, no SSO/SAML/LDAP integration, no built-in audit logging for compliance, and no developer-facing self-service.
 Enterprises that need those capabilities typically layer tooling on top of CNPG — or choose a BYOC platform like Vela that includes them.